Chart Color Schemes

 Educational achievement in McMahons Point places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-McMahons Point's educational attainment is notably higher than national and state averages.
-68.8% of residents aged 15+ have university qualifications, compared to Australia's 30.4% and NSW's 32.2%.
-Bachelor degrees are the most common (40.9%), followed by postgraduate qualifications (23.2%) and graduate diplomas (4.7%).
+McMahons Point has a notably higher educational attainment than broader averages.
+Among residents aged 15 and above, 68.8% hold university qualifications, compared to the national average of 30.4% and the NSW average of 32.2%.
+This high level of attainment is led by bachelor degrees (40.9%), followed by postgraduate qualifications (23.2%) and graduate diplomas (4.7%).
 Vocational pathways account for 16.8%, with advanced diplomas at 8.5% and certificates at 8.3%.

 Frequently Asked Questions - Education